PiPar: Pipeline Parallelism for Collaborative Machine Learning: Experimental Studies

-The convergence curves and test accuracy of VGG5 and ResNet18 using FL, SFL and \PipeLearn\ are reported.
-Since the network conditions do not affect model convergence and accuracy in FL and SFL, the results for only 4G are reported. \PipeLearn\ selects different split points and parallel batch numbers under different network conditions, so the results are reported for all network conditions.
+The convergence curves and test accuracy of the small and large DNNs using FL, SFL and \PiPar\ are reported.
+Note that due to the limited memory of devices, the large DNNs could not be executed using FL.
+Since network conditions do not affect model convergence and accuracy in FL and SFL, only the results for WiFi are reported.

-\subsubsection{Comparing Convergence}
+\subsubsection{Comparing convergence}

-As shown in Figure~\ref{fig:loss}, the loss curves of the five techniques on validation dataset have very similar trends for both VGG5 and ResNet18.
-Both VGG5 and ResNet18 converge within 50 epochs.
-Figure~\ref{fig:acc} shows that the five accuracy curves have significant overlap and demonstrate that \PipeLearn\ does not impact model convergence.